jim-chvz/Profile/README.md

-# Hi there, I'm John Jimwell Chavez! 👋
+# Hi there, I'm Jimwell Chavez! 👋

 ## 🚀 About Me